10 Conference Titles | Eight NCAA Tournament Appearances | Five All-Americans | One Academic All-American | 2015 Final Four | 2014 Elite Eight

 A pivotal moment in Chisley's career came in the winter of 2007 when she became a graduate of the NCAA Women Coaches Academy.
 An extremely difficult program to be accepted into (hundreds apply, but only a handful are accepted), the NCAA Women Coaches Academy provides skills training for women coaches at all levels.
 Each participant learns skills that are not sport specific, yet are relevant and necessary for coaching responsibilities, beyond just the X's and O's.
 By the end of the Academy, its graduates leave with a renewed commitment to personal and professional growth which honors the career responsibilities of being an Athletic Coach.
 Having had this unique opportunity, Chisley considers herself both "blessed and fortunate".

 In the summer of 2008, Chisley laced up the boots one last time and played semi-professional soccer in Virginia as a member of the Fredericksburg Lady Gunners.
 Just a few months later, she would help coach the Colonels to their first-ever National tournament bid.
 In the years following, Centre would continue to experience many successes.
 In 2009, Centre posted the fewest losses in a single-season in the program's history and also broke the team's shut-out record.
-This past season (2011), Centre earned their second NCAA tournament bid and advanced into the second round of tournament play, starting a stretch of seven consecutive postseason appearances.
+In 2011, Centre earned their second NCAA tournament bid and advanced into the second round of tournament play, starting a stretch of seven consecutive postseason appearances.
 Chisley has helped the Centre women's soccer team win each of the conference tournaments in the Southern Athletic Association since the inception of the league in 2012.
 During this stretch, Centre had enjoyed a 36-match unbeaten streak against conference competition.